 Peach Raspberry Crisp

 Peaches are one of my favorite summer indulgences.
-I love eating a piece of this ripe, juicy fruit for an afternoon snack, but a crisp, cobbler or pie truly makes my heart sing.
+I love eating a piece of this ripe, juicy fruit for an afternoon snack, but a crisp, cobbler, or pie truly makes my heart sing.
 Served slightly warm with a scoop of vanilla ice cream or even this No-Churn Roasted Peach Ice Cream is pure heaven.
-Bill prefers his peaches cooked, so I’ve adapted my favorite apple crisp into a delectable seasonable dessert.
+Bill prefers his peaches cooked, so I’ve adapted my favorite apple crisp into a delectable seasonal dessert.

 If you haven’t tried the peach raspberry combo in your desserts, it’s a must.
 My husband adores my Peach Raspberry Pie, but this crisp is just as gratifying with much less effort.
 Fruit crisps like this Old Fashioned Apple Crisp are also a family favorite.
 No rolling out of a pastry crust, just the mixing, and sprinkling of a sweet, buttery crumble.